Azure-Samples/active-directory-dotnet-webapi-manual-jwt-validation/README.md

 1. Thereafter select the `Subscription`, `Resource Group`, `App service plan and Location`. `OS` will be **Windows** and `Publish` will be **Code**.
 1. Click `Create` and wait for the App Service to be created.
 1. Once you get the `Deployment succeeded` notification, then click on `Go to resource` to navigate to the newly created App service.

+## Review and delete the following two lines if not applicable ##
+1. The following steps provide instructions to create a Sql database that the sample needs.
+If you already have a Sql Server and database present and a connection string available, skip the steps till we ask you to provide the connections string in the `Application Settings`.
+1. Click `Create a resource` in the top left-hand corner again, select **Databases** --> **SQL Database**, to create a new database.
+Follow the `Quickstart tutorial` if needed.
+1. You can name the Sql server and database whatever you want to.
+1. Select or create a database server, and enter server login credentials.
+Carefully note down the username and password for the Sql server as you'll need it when constructing your Sql conenction string later.
+1. Wait for the `Deployment succeeded` notification, then click on `Go to resource` to navigate to the newly created database's manage screen.
+1. Click on **Connection Strings** on left menu and copy the **ADO.NET (SQL authentication)** connection string.
+Populate  **User ID={your_username};Password={your_password};** with values your provided during database creation.Copy this connection string.
+## Review and delete the following two lines if not applicable end ##

 1. Once the web site is created, locate it it in the **Dashboard** and click it to open **App Services** **Overview** screen.

+## Review and delete the following two lines if not applicable ##
+1. Click on **Application settings** in the left menu of the App service and add the copied Sql connection string in the **Connection strings** section as `DefaultConnection`.
+1. Choose `SQLAzure` in the **Type** dropdown. **Save** the setting.
+## Review and delete the following two lines if not applicable end ##

 1. From the **Overview** tab of the App Service, download the publish profile by clicking the **Get publish profile** link and save it.
 Other deployment mechanisms, such as from source control, can also be used.
 1. Switch to Visual Studio and go to the TodoListService-ManualJwt project.
 Right click on the project in the Solution Explorer and select **Publish**.
 Click **Import Profile** on the bottom bar, and import the publish profile that you downloaded earlier.
 1. Click on **Configure** and in the `Connection tab`, update the Destination URL so that it is a `https` in the home page url, for example [https://TodoListService-ManualJwt-contoso.azurewebsites.net](https://TodoListService-ManualJwt-contoso.azurewebsites.net).
 Click **Next**.